letsdodevelopment/tlscerts/README.md

 ### volumes

-In this section, we have add config map information esp the thing under items.
-Here we need name of the key ie. service-ca.crt and name of the file should be mentioned in the path. and ensure the configmap name matches with you created earlier
+In this section, we have to add config map information esp the thing under items.
+Here we need name of the key ie. service-ca.crt and name of the file should be mentioned in the path. and ensure the configmap name matches with you created earlier.

-oc create -f sampleapp.yaml
+`oc create -f sampleapp.yaml`

-and then repeat the same command we did earlier but this time from sample-app and both the results should be successful i.e. without any self signed certificates warning message
+And then execute the same command we did earlier but this time from sample-app and both the results should be successful i.e. without any self signed certificates warning message

 ```shell